AlexFangSW/Typephoon_api/README.md

 Features:
 - consumer for "in game" notification
 - handle background task errors
+- add amqp setttings and queue related to in game

 - RabbitMQ deadletter policy for lobby countdown
     - random